AssistantEngine/filament-assistant/README.md

 ## One More Thing

-We’ve created more repositories to make working with the Assistant Engine even easier!
+We’ve created more repositories to make AI integration even simpler and more powerful!
 Check them out:

-- **[PHP SDK](https://github.com/AssistantEngine/php-sdk)**: The PHP SDK provides a convenient way to interact with the Assistant Engine API, allowing developers to create and manage conversations, tasks, and messages.
-- **[Laravel Assistant](https://github.com/AssistantEngine/laravel-assistant)**: The Laravel integration for adding conversational AI capabilities in your Laravel applications.
+- **[Open Function Repository](https://github.com/AssistantEngine/open-functions-core)**: Open Functions provide a standardized way to implement and invoke functions for tool calling with large language models (LLMs).

 > We are a young startup aiming to make it easy for developers to add AI to their applications.
 We welcome feedback, questions, comments, and contributions.
 Feel free to contact us at [contact@assistant-engine.com](mailto:contact@assistant-engine.com).